 (7) Required Production Fees and Payment Schedule

-Beginning January 1, 2021, permittees of wells used to withdraw groundwater under both temporary and regular Operating Permits are required to pay a production fee that is based on the actual amount of groundwater withdrawn; the actual amount of groundwater exported from the District, if any; and the applicable rate that is specified in the current Fee Schedule.
+Beginning April 1, 2021, permittees of wells used to withdraw groundwater under both temporary and regular Operating Permits are required to pay a production fee that is based on the actual amount of groundwater withdrawn; the actual amount of groundwater exported from the District, if any; and the applicable rate that is specified in the current Fee Schedule.
 A copy of the current Fee Schedule may be obtained from the District Office or online at www.swtcgcd.org.
 Unless specified otherwise in the temporary or regular Operating Permit, production fees are due quarterly and payment should accompany the reporting of actual use for the third month of the immediately preceding quarter, as indicated by the meter readings reported for the period by the permittee.
-Payment of the production fee after the tenth day of the month following the quarter will be considered late.
+Payment of the production fee after the fifteenth day of the month following the quarter will be considered late.
 Failure to timely report actual use or make fee payments is a rule violation and subject to penalties and other enforcement actions under Rule 7.4, up to and including termination of the permit to withdraw groundwater.

 With advance notice to and consent by the District, the permittee can elect to pay its estimated annual production fees in advance, and reconcile actual use and previously estimated use in the payment of the subsequent year’s production fee, on forms for that purpose provided by the District.
 Advance annual payment does not eliminate the requirement for the permittee to report actual use monthly.